Have you just written your first book?

 Angry Robot is a publishing company that specializes in science fiction and fantasy books.
 Founded in 2009, Angry Robot works closely with their authors to publish works in print, ebook format, and as audiobooks.
 Based out of Britain, Angry Robot is a partner with companies like Penguin Random House and Simon & Schuster, which means first-time authors will receive a great deal of attention and work with people with tons of publishing experience.

-Similar to Turner Publishing Company, you should consider hiring a literary agent if you’re interested in working with Angry Robot publishing.
-If you do have representation, have your agent send Angry Robot a query by either email or through their contact page, found here.
-For more information on their submission guidelines, click here.
+Similar to Turner Publishing Company, you might want to hire a literary agent if you’re interested in working with Angry Robot publishing.
+For more details about their submission procedure, check this page.

 10. Quarto Knows